ATULJALAN/YS_Twitter_demo/README.md

 8) Currently i am searching for a area with radius 100 km from current location. to change the value go to src->com->example->ysdemo->TweetImageFragment.java->line no. 31 and set "final int radius =100" to number as your wish.

-9) Library used for the application twitter4j :)
+9) Library used for the application twitter4j(includes all Rest API calls) :)